Isostasy

 Although Earth is a dynamic system that responds to loads in many different ways, isostasy describes the important limiting case in which crust and mantle are in static equilibrium.
 Certain areas (such as the Himalayas and other convergent margins) are not in isostatic equilibrium and are not well described by isostatic models.

-The general term 'isostasy' was coined in 1882 by the American geologist Clarence Dutton.
+The general term isostasy was coined in 1882 by the American geologist Clarence Dutton.

 History of the concept

-In the 18th century, French geodesists attempted to determine the shape of the Earth (the geoid) by measuring the length of a degree of latitude at different latitudes (arc measurement).
+In the 17th and 18th centuries, French geodesists (for example, Jean Picard) attempted to determine the shape of the Earth (the geoid) by measuring the length of a degree of latitude at different latitudes (arc measurement).
 A party working in Ecuador was aware that its plumb lines, used to determine the vertical direction, would be deflected by the gravitational attraction of the nearby Andes Mountains.
 However, the deflection was less than expected, which was attributed to the mountains having low-density roots that compensated for the mass of the mountains.
 In other words, the low-density mountain roots provided the buoyancy to support the weight of the mountains above the surrounding terrain.
 Similar observations in the 19th century by British surveyors in India showed that this was a widespread phenomenon in mountainous areas.
 It was later found that the difference between the measured local gravitational field and what was expected for the altitude and local terrain (the Bouguer anomaly) is positive over ocean basins and negative over high continental areas.
 This shows that the low elevation of ocean basins and high elevation of continents is also compensated at depth.

-The American geologist Clarence Dutton coined the term 'isostasy' in 1882 to describe this general phenomenon.
+The American geologist Clarence Dutton use the word 'isostasy' in 1889 to describe this general phenomenon.
 However, two hypotheses to explain the phenomenon had by then already been proposed, in 1855, one by George Airy and the other by John Henry Pratt.
 The Airy hypothesis was later refined by the Finnish geodesist Veikko Aleksanteri Heiskanen and the Pratt hypothesis by the American geodesist John Fillmore Hayford.

 Both the Airy-Heiskanen and Pratt-Hayford hypotheses assume that isostacy reflects a local hydrostatic balance.
 A third hypothesis, lithospheric flexure, takes into account the rigidity of the Earth's outer shell, the lithosphere.
 Lithospheric flexure was first invoked in the late 19th century to explain the shorelines uplifted in Scandinavia following the melting of continental glaciers at the end of the last glaciation.
 It was likewise used by American geologist G. K. Gilbert to explain the uplifted shorelines of Lake Bonneville.
 The concept was further developed in the 1950s by the Dutch geodesist Vening Meinesz.